DonovanAdrian/Gifty/README.md

 aims at eliminating the double-buying of gifts.
 My personal goal here was to offer something to my family that would give an extra layer of confidence when buying gifts for each other.
+Getting two of everything isn't as fun as it sounds!
-In order to complete this, I enlisted Google Firebase to follow through with all database and hosting operations, while I handled all the data processing operations on the front end.
+In order to solve this problem, I enlisted Google Firebase to follow through with all database and hosting operations, while I handled all the data processing operations on the front end.